FTBpro/go-workshop/README.md

 ### End result

-Create a new fact and add it to the store by issuing a `POST /facts` request with the next payloiad:
+Create a new fact and add it to the repository by issuing a `POST /facts` request with the next payloiad:
 ```json
 {
   "image": "image/url",